ATLBitLab/create-ln-app/README.md

 # Terminus Lapp Template
-Built with ❤️ ☕️ & ₿ by the team at [Terminus Electric Money Lab](https://terminus.money/)
+Built with ❤️ ☕️ & ₿ in ATL by the team at [Terminus Electric Money Lab](https://terminus.money/).

 # Purpose
 The Lapp (Lightning app) Template is meant to simplify the local dev env setup, so lightning app